 - a.
-Degrees and Credentials: Have a second Master's degree or a doctorate in a relevant field in addition to an ALA accredited Master's degree. - b.
+Have a Master's degree from a program accredited by the American Library Association. - b.
 Relevant Job/Library Experience: Have a minimum of six full-time years of successful faculty experience at the rank of associate professor, or its equivalent as determined at the time of appointment by the Provost. - c.
-Scholarship: Show evidence of expertise and effectiveness in sustained scholarly contributions to one's academic discipline and evidence of continued and sustained engagement through one or more of the categories of scholarship described in 3.1.4.1. - d.
+Scholarship: Show evidence of expertise and effectiveness in sustained scholarly contributions to one's academic discipline and evidence of continued and sustained engagement through one or more of the categories of scholarship described in 3.1.4. - d.
 Service: Show evidence of participation in student-focused activities.
 Show evidence of service that reflects a broad understanding of the university's mission and vision, that makes a positive contribution to departmental, school, college, and/or university tasks, with at least one significant leadership role in college or university-level projects or tasks, and that is characterized by collegiality and collaboration.
 A formal administrative leadership role in the program, department, or school, and/or college can constitute this significant leadership role.

 - a.
 Academic Librarianship: Plan, manage, and administer projects and/or prepare instruction and provide research assistance.
 Use strategies that reflect sound and current scholarship in academic librarianship and that are designed to enhance student success and/or faculty pedagogy and scholarship.
 Sustain reflective strategies through various forms of formative and summative feedback to strengthen learning experiences for students.
 Continue to develop innovations in teaching and information creation and access that create positive outcomes in student success and/or faculty pedagogy and scholarship.
 Participate in the advising of students, which includes assisting them with course selection, monitoring their academic progress, and providing advice related to educational and career goals.
-See 3.1.4 for full description of academic librarianship responsibilities. - b.
+See 3.1.6 for full description of academic librarianship responsibilities. - b.
 Scholarship: Model continued and sustained engagement in scholarship in one's academic discipline.
-Show increasing quality of rigorous scholarly contributions to the field and through the diversity of one's contributions by ongoing participation in and contributions to one's academic area in one or more of the scholarship categories described in 3.1.4.1.
-See 3.1.4.1. and Appendix A for a full description of scholarship and scholarly or creative activities. - c.
+Show increasing quality of rigorous scholarly contributions to the field and through the diversity of one's contributions by ongoing participation in and contributions to one's academic area in one or more of the scholarship categories described in 3.1.4.
+See 3.1.4. and Appendix A for a full description of scholarship and scholarly or creative activities. - c.
 Service: Sustain an engagement with students outside the classroom through participation in student-focused activities.
 Assume leadership roles in department, school, college, and/or university committees, tasks, or projects.
 Model university citizenship through effective faculty leadership and service characterized by collegial and collaborative work and by regular and conscientious contributions to college or university-level faculty committees and/or to campus organizations, and/or to projects that further the goals of the university.
 A formal administrative leadership role in a program, department, or school is considered university-level service.
 See 3.1.5 for a full description of service responsibilities.